 The eyes are looking straight ahead.
 Studies have shown that at 18 weeks pregnant, the fetus is starting to become sensitive to light.
 For example, if you spend time in a solarium (not recommended!), your child will turn his/her back against the light.

-Mom's BodyVote in this pregnancy body changes poll and find out what is happening to other pregnant moms’ bodies.)
+No worries – these changes are all normal.
+(Vote in this pregnancy body changes poll and find out what is happening to other pregnant moms’ bodies.)

 Comfort is a must when 18 weeks pregnant.
 Your tummy is growing larger.
 Therefore more baggy clothing may work better for you.

-Also find a comfortable way of lying on your side.
+Also, find a comfortable way of lying on your side.
 Ideally, you should be sleeping as much as possible on your left side.
 That will maximize blood flow and nutrition to your uterus and baby.

 By lying on your back, the uterus can fall back and possibly apply undue pressure on a vein.
-Some moms almost faint if they lie down on their back or at least they become very uncomfortable and dizzy.
-At this point your cardiovascular system is already going through changes to accomodate your pregnancy, so don’t put extra pressure on your system by lying on your back.
+Some moms can almost faint if they lie down on their back or at least they become very uncomfortable and dizzy.
+At this point your cardiovascular system is already going through changes to accommodate your pregnancy, so don’t put extra pressure on your system by lying on your back.

 You may be experiencing dizziness from time to time.
 As long as this does not occur too frequently you should be OK.
-Should it occur often maybe discuss it with your doctor.
+Should it occur often maybe discuss it with your doctor?
 Going from a sitting or laying down position to a standing position should be taken slowly.
 This will help with your dizzy spells.

-You may take precautions such as wearing a hat that covers your face while in the sun, sunscreen and clothing that keeps your skin hidden from the sun will help.
+You may take precautions such as wearing a hat that covers your face while in the sun, sunscreen, and clothing that keeps your skin hidden from the sun will help.
 If you are in the sun try to stay shaded as much as possible.

-Diary Of A DaughterNow even my hubby can feel our baby’s kicks through my skin.
+Now even my hubby can feel our baby’s kicks through my skin.
 Wonderful!
 I think we have a very active (and strong!) baby in there.

-Otherwise this has been a calm week.
+Otherwise, this has been a calm week.
 My baby bump is growing.